Loan and credit card bills can spiral out of control

 Adding unsecured debts of this nature to a mortgage may mean more interest is paid in the long term.
 This is due to the fact the mortgage term is probably much longer than the term of a personal loan.
 However, the interest rate would almost always be much higher on a credit card and there is no payment plan that will ensure the debt is cleared in a timely manner.

 The immediate financial relief to the client is often the most important thing.
 After all, that’s almost always the reason why a client would add loans and credit cards to a mortgage.
 The monthly outgoings are spiralling out of control.
 Unless we can reduce the outgoings somehow they could be heading for a complete financial meltdown.
 That is the last thing anyone wants.
 Therefore, although adding unsecured debt to a mortgage may mean the debt is taken over a longer period, the short term gain is often most important to avoid financial capitulation.

-The difference in payments can be huge!
+The difference in monthly payments can be huge!

 The clients in question has spent a substantial amount renovating their new home.
 Now it was time for the new home to pay them back.
 Debt consolidation remortgages can provide huge financial relief, as you will see below:

 The monthly outgoings on loans, credit cards, and the mortgage had reached £2,793.
 This was getting too high for them.
 We looked to remortgage and use some equity to pay off the outstanding unsecured debts.
 Leaving them with a much more manageable, single monthly payment.

 After remortgaging and paying off the unsecured debts, their new mortgage payment is now £1,727 – this reduced their outgoing by £1,066 per month.
 AND we maintained the same mortgage term of 23 years.

 The old mortgage was at £328,000 over 23 years on a fixed rate of 2.24% – £1,517 per month